purpleidea/flabbergast/kws-vm.md

     r : Any = external<url : Str>()

 ### Apply Override
-Create a new function by applying an existing function to an override.
-The new function will first evaluate the `original` function, then pass the result to the `override` function and return the result of that function.
-The other parameters are passed directly.
+Create a new definition by applying an existing definition to an override definition.
+The new definition will first evaluate the `original` definition, then pass the result to the `override` definition and return the result of that future.

-     r : Function = apply_override(original : Function, override : FunctionOverride)
+     r : Definition = apply_override(original : Definition, override : OverrideDefinition)

 ### Box
 Put a value in a box (i.e., convert a value of another type to the `Any` type).